Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 Revenue per available room is a hotel service quality measure.
 The formula for calculating RevPAR is straightforward.

-Simply multiply your occupancy rate by your average daily rate (ADR) divide it by 100.
+1. Method 1: Multiply your occupancy rate by your average daily rate (ADR), then divide by 100.

 RevPAR Example

-Another way to figure it out is to divide the overall number of rooms in your hotel by the total earnings for the night.
-If a 100-room hotel has an 80 percent occupancy, it equals 80 rooms occupied.
+Another way to figure it out is to divide the total earnings for the night by the overall number of rooms in your hotel.
+If a 100-room hotel has an 80% occupancy rate, it equals 80 rooms occupied.

 RevPAR Index Explained

-The RevPar Index can tell you how your variance compares to your rivals and how much the difference is worth.
+• How your variance compares to your rivals and how much the difference is worth

 Figure Out Your RevPAR Index

-RevPAR And The Technicalities To Room Revenue Formular
+RevPAR And The Technicalities To Room Revenue Formula

 You may start using RevPAR to increase your revenue after you know how to calculate it.
 This can be accomplished by increasing either room rates or occupancy.